ArunkumarThoutireddy/prerender/ng-6x-app/README.md

 ## Application Server

-Run `node server` to run another [server](http://localhost:3002/) at port 3002.
-This server has `prerender-node` set up and acts as a application server, takes in static resources from `dist/` folder and servers to the client.
+Run `node server` to run another server at port [3002](http://localhost:3002/).
+This server has `prerender-node` set up, acts as a application server, takes in static resources from `dist/` folder and serves to the client.